-- This card is best for: Someone whose main priorities are getting a temporary reprieve on interest charges for purchases or qualifying balance transfers and avoiding penalty APR.
+- This card is best for: Someone whose main priorities are getting a temporary reprieve on interest charges for purchases or qualifying balance transfers and avoiding a penalty APR.

 - This card is not a great choice for: People who always pay their full credit card bill on time.
-When you never carry a balance, penalty APR becomes a distant worry.
+When you never carry a balance, a penalty APR becomes a distant worry.

 - What makes this card unique?
 Although the BankAmericard doesn’t have a standard rewards program, eligible cardholders might be able to earn cash back on limited-time offers through BankAmeriDeals.

 - Is the BankAmericard® credit card worth it?
 With its introductory APR offers, the BankAmericard is most useful for temporarily avoiding interest on purchases or balance transfers.
 Still, don’t let the lack of a penalty APR encourage complacency.
 The card does charge penalty fees (up to $40 for late payment, up to $29 for returned payment).
 Plus, late payments still hurt your credit score.